 - medication for dizziness or tremors

-- mobility aids, such as a walking stick, or occasionally a wheelchair
+- mobility aids, such as a walking stick, or a wheelchair

 - home adaptations such as stair lifts or railings

-An occupational therapist can carry out an assessment of your home and suggest adaptations that may be of help.
+An occupational therapist can carry out an assessment of your home and suggest adaptations.

 Neuropathic pain is caused by damage to your nerves and is usually sharp and stabbing.
 It can also occur in the form of extreme skin sensitivity, or a burning sensation.